Galaxy102/lovelace-trias-card/README.md

-# Lovelace card for Berlin (BVG) and Brandenburg (VBB) transport integration
+# Lovelace card for TRIAS integration

-Custom lovelace card that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.
+Custom lovelace card that displays upcoming departures from your defined public transport stops from the TRIAS integration.

-**The integration itself can be found here: https://github.com/vas3k/home-assistant-berlin-transport**
+**The integration itself can be found here: https://github.com/JonasJoKuJonas/homeassistant-trias**

 This card works only after you installed and configured the integration.

 ![](./docs/screenshots/timetable-card.jpg)

-> I use [iOS Dark Mode Theme](https://github.com/basnijholt/lovelace-ios-dark-mode-theme) by @basnijholt, installed from [HACS](https://hacs.xyz/)

 ## 💿 Installation

 This Lovelace card can be installed via [HACS](https://hacs.xyz/) or manually.

-> ⚠️ Make sure you installed the [BVG integration](https://github.com/vas3k/home-assistant-berlin-transport) first.
+> ⚠️ Make sure you installed the [TRIAS integration](https://github.com/JonasJoKuJonas/homeassistant-trias) first.
 This card would not work without it.

 ### Using HACS

 **1.** Open HACS interface from your Home Assistant sidebar

-**2.** Add [this repository](https://github.com/vas3k/lovelace-berlin-transport-card) as a custom repository (Three dots in top right corner -> Custom repositories)
+**2.** Add [this repository](https://github.com/Galaxy102/lovelace-trias-card) as a custom repository (Three dots in top right corner -> Custom repositories)

-**3.** Select "Lovelace" as a category
+**3.** Select "Dashboard" as a category

 **4.** Go to `Settings -> Devices & Services -> Add integration` and search for this card name (just type `Berlin`)